-It starts a few years after Creative Kink began in 2002, started up in the basement of Kenova's apartment in Frankford, after moving to Philadelphia to follow his (now ex) wife's dreams of graduating UPenn with Honors in Pre-Med, and then with a Doctorate.
+It starts a few years after Creative Kink began in 2002, started up in the basement of Kenova's apartment in Frankford, after moving to Philadelphia to follow his (now ex) wife's dreams.

-So, Kenova was working as a copy editor and copy writer on contract with a company that pimped him out regularly to insurance groups, aerospace companies and engineering firms to use his English BS/BA degree to do the work of editing and updating their manuals in the type of work that is now done by AI's and chimpanzees with keyboards.
+So, Kenova was working as a copy editor/writer with a company that pimped him out for higher pay. (the bastards didn't even wear a feathered hat while doing it. cheap bastards.)
+They ho'ed him to insurance groups, aerospace companies, legal publishers and engineering firms to use his English dual-degree to update their manuals from professional language into "plain language" in the type of work that is now done by AI's and chimpanzees with keyboards.

 Needless to say, our protagonist had free time, so he also ran a small lifestyle self improvement group rather arrogantly named (being rather arrogant at the time) "Master's Temple".
-Not that it was gender specific mind you -- a third of the members were minus the third leg, and at least one was an early-to-mid-2000's representative of what is now known as "genderqueer".
-Wonderful fellow.
-Deserves his own story, for some other day.
+Not that it was gender specific mind you -- a third of the members were minus the third leg.

 Master's Temple was all about improving the Modern Dominant.
-Keeping the violence, rough sex and body fluids, while re-integrating the discipline of leather, and hetero lifestyle M/s.
+Keeping the violence, rough sex and body fluids, while integrating the discipline of leather, and the code of the modern warrior.

-Aside from horrible phrasing (the phrase sexual predator at the time hadn't yet become quite so popular as a Megan's-Law-flavored-nasty-word-grouping) -- the question was valid.
+Aside from horrible phrasing (the phrase "sexual predator" hadn't yet become quite so Megan's-Law-flavored-yet) -- the question was valid.

 Something had to give.
 To wear smooth, meld together, blend into a melting po-- (...look, the thesaurus is running dry.
 The two ideas clashed, and they eventually found a way to fit. )